scality/Zenko/docs/docsource/reference/apis/cloudserver/bucket_operations/put_bucket_acl.rst

 The request sample uses ACL-specific request headers to grant the following permissions:

--  Write permission to the S3 Connector LogDelivery group and an account identified by the email \xyz@example.com
+-  Write permission to the Zenko LogDelivery group and an account identified by the email \xyz@example.com
--  Read permission to the S3 Connector AllUsers group
+-  Read permission to the Zenko AllUsers group

 Request Sample
 ^^^^^^^^^^^^^^